sacloud/sacloud-cpu-usage/README.md

       --zone=           zone name
       --percentile-set= percentiles to dispaly (default: 99,95,90,75) -v, --version         Show version
-      --upper-thres=    If the average CPU usage exceeds the upper threshold, exit in CRITICAL(2) state --lower-thres=    If the average CPU usage lower than the lower threshold, exit in WARNING(1) state --query=          jq style query to result and display --env-from=       load envrionment values from this file
+      --query=          jq style query to result and display --env-from=       load envrionment values from this file

 Help Options:
   -h, --help            Show this help message
 ```